ministryofjustice/moj-frontend/docs/archive/tag/index.md

 type: component
 statusDate: June 2021
 redirect_from: /components/tag
-excerpt: "The tag outlined some additional colours for tags.
+lede: "The tag outlined some additional colours for tags.
 Not to be confused with the GOV.UK Design System tag."
 ---

 {% banner "This component is archived" %}